 “Monastic Utopianism in a Mechelen Besloten Hofje,” presentation for an international conference, ‘Imagining Utopia: New Perspectives in Northern Renaissance Art,’ organized by Illuminaire: Center for the Study of Medieval Art, Katholieke Universiteit Leuven, 2017.

 Three restored hofjes are included in the exhibition In Search of Utopia 1516: A Story in Four Acts.
 Sponsored by M–Museum Leuven and Illuminaire: Center for the Study of Medieval Art, Katholieke Universiteit Leuven, 2016-17.

 Video on the restoration of the hofjes:

-“Sensory Piety as Social Intervention in a Mechelen Besloten Hofje,” University of Delaware, 2017.
+“Sensory Piety as Social Intervention in a Mechelen Besloten Hofje,” University of Delaware and University of Arkansas, 2018.

 “The Besloten Hofjes of Mechelen and the Social Dynamics of Devotional Art,” National Gallery of Art, Washington, DC, 2014.

 “The Tensions of Enclosure or, How the Besloten Hofjes of Mechelen Interrupted Resistance,” Sixteenth Century Studies Conference, 2013.